-16.2 Responses to drug related incidents
+16.2 Responses to Drug Related Incidents

-Where drugs have been brought on to site, the most likely response will be a monitored transfer.
+- Where drugs have been brought on to site, the most likely response will be a monitored transfer.
 In accordance with local schools agreement, the student will be transferred on a temporary basis to another school.
 Should this be successful, the move will be made permanent.
 However, if the move is not successful, a permanent exclusion will be instigated.

 - Permanent exclusion

 - Police involvement

 - Targeted intervention

 - Referral to CAMHS

 - Counselling

-16.3 Responses and sanctions will take into account:
+16.3 Responses & Sanctions Considerations: